a5kin/genart/studies/making_of/arcs_of_verona/README.md

 The arc's form was the trickiest part of the study.
 I meditated on the original photo for an amount of time just to end up with the fact I have no idea how to reproduce it.
-So, I opened a photo in my favorite editor, and draw several lines through the gaps between the bricks, just out of interest.
+So, I opened a photo in my favorite editor, and drew several lines through the gaps between the bricks, just out of interest.
 The result astonished me immediately.
 Lines for the first quarter are all intersecting at the same point, right in the "center" of the arc.
 For the second quarter, lines are intersecting at